 This huge amount of work for your eyes, if performed for a prolonged time, is normally way beyond the visual abilities that one individual is comfortable to perform.

-Another cause for CVS is a decrease in our blink rate as we stare at the computer screen or while reading.
+Another cause for tired eyes is a decrease in our blink rate as we stare at the computer screen or while reading.
 We actually blink 66% less while working on the computer.
 This will cause your eyes to feel dry and to burn.

 To decrease eye movements, it is important to position the monitor directly in front of your face and not on the side.
 The screen should be placed so that its center is 15 to 20 degrees (about 10 or 12 cm) below your eyes level and about 50 to 70 cm – or about an arm’s length – away from your face.